Flat Rock, Georgia: Flat Rock Archive

 The Flat Rock Archive, located in Stonecrest, Georgia, is currently working to preserve the African American story in this area.
 One example is that after looking at the Lyon family that lived in the area, the archive concluded that in 1860, the Lyon farm had three slave houses located on the knoll east of the main house.
-According to Slave Schedules of 1860, the Lyons family had seventeen slaves.
+According to Slave Schedules of 1860, the Lyon family had seventeen slaves.
 One of these slaves is identified as Mary Lyon, who had a son by the name of Thee Lyon.

 The Flat Rock Archive strives to preserve African American rural history in Georgia and is located in the home built by T.A.
 Bryant Sr., and donated by Reverend T.A.
 Bryant, Jr. The archive was established as a museum and resource to genealogical and historic research, as well as a heritage tourism site.
 In addition to preserving and cataloging artifacts, records, and oral histories related to the slaves, former slaves, and descendants in the community, the Flat Rock Archive maintains the nearby Flat Rock Historic Cemetery as a part of their mission.